-- Although Batteries Directive 2006/66/EC was transposed by a Decree in 2008 and producers had to be registered from July 2009, subsidiary legislation on licensing requirements for organisations was delayed until November 2011 and the first battery organisation was only approved in April 2012.
-Currently four battery organisations are operating. - The progress of awareness creation and battery collection activities has been impressive.
+- Although Batteries Directive 2006/66/EC was transposed by a Decree in 2008 and producers had to be registered from July 2009, subsidiary legislation required for implementation was delayed until November 2011 and the first battery organisation was only approved in April 2012.
+Romania is one of a the few 'new' member states that transposed the Batteries Directive without a state fund mechanism.
+Draft legislation of October 2015 proposes a similar mechanism to fine producers and compliance organisations for missing collection targets. - Currently four battery organisations are operating. - The progress of awareness creation and battery collection activities has been impressive.
+Collection volumes doubled between 2011 and 2012, and increased by 7% in 2013, while nominal POM decreased by -58% in 2013.
 The 2013 collection rate is estimated at 14%.
-Nominal waste portable battery collection volumes doubled between 2011 and 2012, and increased by 8% in 2013, while nominal POM volumes fell by nearly 40% in 2013.
+Data for 2014 are not yet available.

 Decree No 1132/2008 transposed Batteries Directive 2006/66/EC and was complemented by ministerial orders in July and October 2009 which defined registration and reporting procedures for producers.
 However, Joint Order 2743/2011 of the Environment and Economy Ministers - which specifies licensing requirements for organisations - was delayed until November 2011 due to stakeholder concerns, and the committee to approve the organisations was only appointed in February 2012.
 A 2012 amendment to the Order provided procedural details for the cancellation of organisations' licenses.
+A draft Amendment to the Emergency Ordinance on the Environmental Fund, released in Oct-15, proposed to introduce penalties on producers and compliance organisations for missing WEEE and battery collection targets.

-- Producers must set up organisations to achieve the collection targets of the Directive. - Authorised organisations must allow end-users to deposit waste batteries free of charge and require retailers to collect from end-users without their having to make a purchase.
+- Producers must set up organisations to achieve the collection targets of the Directive (25% by 2012; 45% by 2016). - Authorised organisations must allow end-users to deposit waste batteries free of charge and require retailers to collect from end-users without their having to make a purchase.
 Battery organisations may be run in conjunction with WEEE organisations. - Collection points are not subject to registration or permitting requirements. - Municipalities are not obligated to collect waste batteries.